kan-xyz/Arc/README.md

 This library comes wth examples that can be built using the command prompt.
 Just set ARC_SFML_INCLUDE_DIR and ARC_SFML_LIB_DIR to the appropriate locations before building them.

-Please note that at the moment static building the examples only works for windows.
+Please note that at the moment, building the examples with static linking only works for windows.